 The second component, the cumulative practical exam, will be based on practical classes taught in all courses of Phase 1.
 It consists of three practical exams conducted during the Phase, which together provide the 50% for this component.
 The three exams are held at the end of Yr 1 and at the middle and end of Yr 2.
-Each practical exam consists of four separate discipline-focused tests (Anatomy/Neuroanatomy; Biochemistry/Microbiology/ Genetics; Histology/Pathology/Embryology; Physiology/Pharmacology).
+Each practical exam consists of four sections or discipline groups (Anatomy/Neuroanatomy; Biochemistry/Microbiology/ Genetics; Histology/Pathology/Embryology; Physiology/Pharmacology) which are separately assessed.
 Questions may be objective items, short answers, or may require some practical manipulation of objects or data.
-All questions will relate to material covered in practical classes in the preceding courses, and the weighting given to different disciplines will broadly reflect the frequency of practical classes in that discipline within the Phase.
-Students must achieve a cumulative pass in each discipline focus in order to pass this component.
+All questions will relate to material covered in practical classes in the preceding courses, and the weighting given to different disciplines within a discipline group will broadly reflect the frequency of practical classes in that discipline within the Phase.
+Students must achieve a cumulative pass in each discipline group in order to pass this component.